 Judge Lee twice denied complainant the statutory right to have personal electronic equipment that would have assisted in her defense and helped secure an appeal.
 She asked initially to have permission to record the proceedings, and asked for reconsideration.
 Judge Lee twice denied the request

-The denial was made even though Miss Tulis said that no court reporters were available, the last party she’d been able to contact being Huseby Global, which secures court reporters across Virginia.
-A representative from the company told David Tulis, her father, no reporters could be scheduled for Feb.
+The denial was made even though Miss T**** said that no court reporters were available, the last party she’d been able to contact being Huseby Global, which secures court reporters across Virginia.
+A representative from the company told her father no reporters could be scheduled for Feb.
 27.

 In connection with this grievance, Judge Lee denied a news reporter use of his laptop and phone in the court despite written request and assurances that use of a laptop would not disturb the serenity of the venue.
 He was gracious enough to allow older technology to be used (pen, paper).

 Miss T**** as part of her preliminaries indicated her desire to exercise her right to counsel of her choice.
 She asked Judge Lee if she had a right to counsel.
 He said yes.
 She asked if she had right to counsel of her choice.
 He said yes.
 She said she named her father as counsel of her choice.
 He denied her right, imposing qualifications upon his person that were arbitrary and capricious, a claim of the closed union shop of the bar upon the people’s proceedings in the people’s court.